avi10malhotra/PharmaBot/README.md

 <hr>
 <h3>main.py</h3>
 This is the main file that runs the program.
 It is the file that you should run to start the program. <br><br>
 This file contains evokes the functions for each of the 6 use cases demonstrated in the presentation/report.
-Please not that you may require Python version 3.10 or above to run this project. <br><br>
+Please note that you may require Python version 3.10 or above to run this project. <br><br>
 <hr>
-<h3>availibility.py</h3>
+<h3>availability.py</h3>
 This file contains the function that checks the availability of a medicine in JC stores. <br><br>
 <hr>
 <h3>fetch_google_forms.py</h3>
-This file uses the Google API client to extract information about a new user post-registration from google sheets.
+This file uses the Google API client to extract information about a new user post-registration from Google sheets.
+Click <a href="https://docs.google.com/forms/d/e/1FAIpQLSfykpsjSNPkpye9TrR37B9qvP5ms5Hr9s4EOTs6I65qm9CU5w/viewform?fbzx=7672851772923116123">here</a> to access the registration form. <br><br>
 <hr>
 <h3>find_nearest_store.py</h3>
 This file contains the function that finds the nearest JC store to the user's location.
 It uses the 'pgeocode' library to compute distances between postal codes. <br><br>